MAKE A GIFT BUY TICKETS MAP

 Clark Art Institute

-This seminar brings together some of the most prominent Indigenous scholars, curators, and artists working in the region to debate and share strategies that can serve to address these impasses.
+This seminar brings together some of the most prominent Indigenous scholars, curators, and artists working in the region to debate and share strategies that can serve to address these impasses in the relationship between Indigenous peoples, art history, and museums.
 The presentations will delve into the writing of art history from Indigenous perspectives and interrogate possible orientations that help address the multivocality of artistic creations that circulate on the art market and are held in private collections and public museums.
 The discussion encompasses Indigenous epistemologies and the writing of art history, in dialogue with anthropology, curatorship, and museology.

 Fernanda Pitta, co-convener, assistant professor in the Art Research, Theory, and Criticism Division, Museum of Contemporary Art, University of São Paulo, Brazil